Yixi-Rao/Comp1100-assignment3/README.md

 ### Making a good move

-To make a good AI.
-We need to have a way of deciding what is, and what isn't a good move.
+To make a good AI, we need to have a way of deciding what is, and what isn't a good move.
 A good place to start, is by trying to work out what are, and what aren't, good board positions.
 As you may have noticed, the score given in the game can move by quite a bit in a single turn,